Label: Rapper Pop Smoke slain in Hollywood Hills shooting

 Pop Smoke named fellow New York rapper 50 Cent as one of his influences and on Twitter, the multiplatinum entertainer memorialized him: “R.I.P to my man Pop Smoke, No sympathy for winners.
 God bless him.”

-Minaj also posted her sympathies with a photo of Pop Smoke on her Instagram.
+Minaj also posted her sympathies with a photo of Pop Smoke on her Instagram account.
 “The Bible tells us that jealousy is as cruel as the grave.
 Unbelievable.
 Rest In Peace, Pop,” she wrote.

+And Jamie Foxx posted an Instagram picture of himself with the rapper, saying, “Wow just chopped it up with this young black man… just another senseless killing of us.”

 In July, up-and-coming Philadelphia rapper Bankroll Gambino, 21, was shot and killed during a music video shoot there.
 And in June 2018, 20-year-old rapper XXXTentacion was gunned down while leaving a Miami motorcycle shop.